-An international, peer-reviewed journal, we publish work that explores theatre and performance practice across histories, cultures and disciplinary boundaries.
+An international, peer-reviewed journal, Studies in Theatre and Performance publishes work that explores theatre and performance practice across histories, cultures and disciplinary boundaries.
 Our articles reflect a broad spectrum of methodological enquiry, and encompass research informed by personal practice, direct observation of/engagement with practitioners, and critical engagement with play-texts and performances.

 STP looks forward to working with new contributors and scholars and we invite academics and practitioners to submit proposals for ‘special issue’ editions.
 Topics of interest include but are not limited to:

 - Intermedial & digital performance